Cosmeceuticals Market

 -

-In July 2023, Estee Lauder introduced a new line of cosmeceutical serums with innovative ingredients to address aging and other skin issues.
+In July 2023, Estée Lauder launched a new range of cosmeceutical serums formulated with cutting-edge ingredients to target aging and skin health concerns, reinforcing its innovation-led skincare strategy.

 -